 An e-ticketing solution can’t stand on its own — it must fit seamlessly within the forest industry’s broader operating environment.

-Digital tickets must ingest harvest maps, GPS coordinates, and geo-referenced data (page 23).
+Digital tickets must ingest harvest maps, GPS coordinates, and geo-referenced data.

-The e-ticket becomes the backbone of operational data — enabling chain-of-custody, analytics, and future AI tools (page 24).
+The e-ticket becomes the backbone of operational data — enabling chain-of-custody, analytics, and future AI tools.

 E-ticket data must cleanly export into systems such as: